At a Glance

 User Reviews (7)

-My rep Jake returned every call within 4 hours and proactively called me biweekly with updates. $33k enrolled and the communication quality was on par with Pacific Debt.
-Not all mid-sized companies can match the dedicated service of the premium firms but Countrywide does.
+My rep Jake returned every call within 4 hours and called me biweekly with updates.
+Communication on par with Pacific Debt.
+Not all mid-sized companies pull this off but Countrywide does.
+Shoutout to Jake.

-Easy accounts settled great (store cards at 36-38%).
+Store cards settled great at 36-38%.
 Discover settled at 54%.
-The gap between easy and hard creditors was wider than what I've seen reported through NDR or FDR.
-Smaller firms may lack the institutional relationships needed to move stubborn creditors efficiently. $36k enrolled, 46% average overall.
+That gap between easy and hard creditors was wider than what people report through NDR or FDR.
+Smaller firms probably lack the relationships to move stubborn creditors.

 Write a Review